 A pivot table is full of awesome features.
 It doesn’t matter how big your data is, there is no problem for pivot table to handle it.

-And in today’s post, I’m going to show you how to group dates in pivot table using different basis [Year, Quarter, Month, and Time].
+And in today’s post, I’d like to show exact steps to group dates in a pivot table using different basis [Year, Quarter, Month, and Time].

 To combine dates in your pivot table please follow these simple steps.

-You can also create a group of 7 to get a week wise summary.
-Please follow below steps for this.
+You can also create a group of 7 days to get a week wise summary.
+Please follow below steps to this.